-One of the things I have learnt from personal experience over the years, is there is an undeniable link between your health and your productivity.
-When I was younger, I suffered from an eating disorder.
+One of the things I have learnt from personal experience over the years is, there is an undeniable link between your health and your productivity.
+When I was younger I suffered from an eating disorder.
 I was constantly yoyo-ing between surviving on as little as 800 calories a day, then comfort eating and bingeing on sugary foods.
-Of course, this had a huge negative impact on my health and also my focus and my productivity.
+Of course, this had a huge negative impact on my health and also my focus & productivity.
 With such little energy, I confused my body with huge spikes of sugar followed by nothing for days.
-It is no wonder I struggled with focus concentration.
-My output was inconsistent and shaky most of the time.
+It is no wonder I struggled with focus and concentration.
+My output and productivity was inconsistent & shaky most of the time.

 Have you ever noticed a drop in your energy, focus or output in any of these scenarios?

 When we look after our health, we automatically start to improve everything else.
 We get out what we put in, so what are you putting “in”?
 How is your sleep, eating habits, nutrition, fitness and mental well-being?

 As Gary Keller explains in his book “The One Thing”, poor health habits are one of the ‘Four Thieves’ that can hold you up and rob you of your productivity.
 As Keller says, personal energy mismanagement is a silent thief of productivity.